 Kingfisher real estate is some of the most expensive in Oklahoma, although Kingfisher house values don't compare to the most expensive real estate in the U.S.

 Because occupations involving physical labor dominate the local economy, Kingfisher is generally considered to be a blue-collar town.
 40.96% of the Kingfisher workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Kingfisher is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Kingfisher who work in office and administrative support (14.37%), management occupations (10.97%), and teaching (8.22%).
+Overall, Kingfisher is a city of professionals, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Kingfisher who work in office and administrative support (13.63%), management occupations (9.81%), and healthcare (8.07%).

-As is often the case in a small city, Kingfisher doesn't have a public transportation system that people use to get to and from their jobs every day.
+Kingfisher is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Kingfisher overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Kingfisher, 22.05% have at least a bachelor's degree.

 The per capita income in Kingfisher in 2010 was $25,914, which is wealthy relative to Oklahoma, and upper middle income relative to the rest of the US.
 This equates to an annual income of $103,656 for a family of four.
 However, Kingfisher contains both very wealthy and poor people as well.

 Kingfisher is a somewhat ethnically-diverse city.
 The people who call Kingfisher home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kingfisher residents report their race to be White, followed by Black or African-American.
 Kingfisher also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 14.93% of the city’s residents.
-Important ancestries of people in Kingfisher include Irish, English, French , and Scots-Irish.
+Important ancestries of people in Kingfisher include Irish, English, Italian, and French .

 The most common language spoken in Kingfisher is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Spanish and African languages.